vehicle-lang/tutorial/src/chapters/4-property-driven-training.md

 ```

 Exporting an ONNX file in PyTorch works by tracing, which runs the model with an arbitrary input and records each operation.
 Hence, we provide the model with a randomly generated input tensor.
 At the time of writing, Marabou does not support external data locations, so we require that `external_data=False`.
 Recent versions of PyTorch route `torch.onnx.export` through a new exporter that additionally requires the `onnxscript` package, so install that alongside `torch` if the export reports it missing.

+One more constraint comes from the verifier rather than the exporter.
+Marabou reads only
+a subset of ONNX operations: the `Gemm`, `Relu` and `Reshape` that this network produces
+are fine, but elementwise `Sub`, `Div` and `Mul` are not, and a network containing them
+is reported as `errored` on every image.
+This matters if you follow the common advice to
+normalise *inside* the network, as a first layer that subtracts the mean and divides by
+the standard deviation: that layer exports as exactly those operations.
+The remedy is to
+fold the normalisation into the first linear layer before exporting, which is exact
+because both are affine.
+The chapter code's `pt_classifier.py` does this, and one of the
+exercises below asks you to.
 </div>

 <div>